Resources for Families

 Identifying and Reducing the Risk of Lead: Friction Impact Surfaces.
 Produced by Cleveland Department of Public Health

 There are no longer any EPA approved home lead test kits.
-CLASH is in the process of identifying DIY home lead test kits.
+CLASH is in the process of identifying DIY home lead test kits that may be effective.
 Watch for details.

 CLASH can help with testing bare soil in and around your home.
 Contact clevelandleadsafe@gmail.com